ASEAN Needs Proactive Waste Management

 Time to act

 With the objective of reducing waste, the World Bank has approved a $20 million regional grant for ASEAN.
 The ASEAN nations have been relentless in their efforts to tackle the trash problem.
+For example – The Indonesian government plans to limit single-use plastics to reduce ocean pollution by 70 percent by 2025.
 But this is the time to amp up the efforts and strengthen policies and regulatory frameworks governing the production and use of plastics.
 The time to act is now.